ElisaBayra/ElisaBayra.github.io/_posts/2025-03-08-being-in-demand.md

 ---

 ### How to reframe your skills for industry?
 Once you’ve felt the fear and yet decided to apply for a job outside of academia, you will need to focus on describing your experience that matters to the employer.
-And you will need to use their language, so they understand.
+And you will need to use their language, so they understand the value that you are bringing to their business.

 Here’s how to translate your academic experience into business-friendly language: